-Trained in Britain as a women’s and menswear fashion designer, educated in art anthropology, Professor Van Dyk Lewis has practiced as designer, illustrator, and stylist; as Fashion course and program director he steered a lackluster program into an award winning one.
-Academically he works primarily as a theoretical critic, his territory and mission is to unpack fashion meaning and apply it to industrial and societal processes.
-Applications include all propaganda led models, especially trend forecasting and politics.
+Trained in Britain as a women’s and menswear fashion designer, educated in art anthropology, Professor Van Dyk Lewis has practiced as a designer, illustrator, and stylist.
+As a fashion course and program director, he managed and steered one of the UK's foremost fashion programs into an award-winning one.

 Anthropology of Fashion

 Ethnography of Fashion Cultures (youth, music, & race)

 Politics & Fashion

 Art and Design Anthropology